 When you have soil failure, you will have foundation problems.
 The soil needs to be stabilized and secure in order for a foundation to be stable.
-Some of the signs that you may be in need of foundation repair and soil nailing are:
+Most foundation problems are caused by soil failure.

 My Foundation Repairs installs ECP soil nails to stabilize the soil.
 These soil nails are installed in an evenly spaced close geometric pattern.
 When installing a soil nail stabilization project, the soil nail installation and the excavation must be accomplished in incremental depths of 4 to 6 feet until the final depth is accomplished.
 Immediately following the incremental excavation of the soil and the soil nail installations, the vertical face of the soil is covered with a steel reinforced coating.